chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-029-locksmith-pc-talk-frankie-mouse.md

 Flugelman told Woods that what he had done was simply address the whole notion of copy protection and piracy in a different way.
 Rather than restricting access to the program and appealing to people's dishonesty, he was giving wider access to the program and appealing to the user's honesty.
 Woods said about 1 out of every 10 users who copied *PC-Talk* not only paid the suggested registration fee of $35; they also sent letters of appreciation to Flugelman.

 But what did this freeware model mean in terms of support, which was usually the biggest part of a software company's budget?
 What did Flugelman do if people hadn't paid for the program?
 He told Woods that they did better business by giving out the information, and if someone was using *PC-Talk* and hadn't paid, by helping them to use the program they were more likely to pay.
 Woods said that Flugelman thought the rest of the industry could take a lesson from his approach.
-He rececived important feedback, business, and appreciation because of his philosophy.
+He received important feedback, business, and appreciation because of his philosophy.
 And while Flugelman wasn't getting rich, he did receive a surprising amount of gratitude.

 ### "Basically, It's Just for Fun and Recognition."